TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Developers/Architecture/Overview.rst

 overlays for the title and description texts.

-Creating a reference to a file requires the file to be indexed first, as the reference is done through the normal record relation handling of TYPO3, which requires
+Creating a reference to a file requires the file to be indexed first, as the reference is done through the normal record relation handling of TYPO3 CMS.

 .. note::
   Technically, the FileReference implements the same interface as the File itself,